Stephen Park Peck (76) passed away on March 10, 2021, at the University of Michigan Hospital in Ann Arbor, Michigan.

 Steve and Sandy loved to travel.
 They enjoyed experiencing new cultures and many adventures on challenging roads.
 There were many great trips with their grandchildren with the highlight being a family Christmas at Walt Disney World.

-Arrangements are entrusted to Kempf Family Funeral and Cremation Services, 723 US Hwy 27 N, Marshall, MI 49068.
-A Celebration of Life Service will be held later in the spring at the funeral home.
-Memorial contributions may be given to Binder Park Zoo, 7400 Division Dr, Battle Creek, MI 49014, https://binderparkzoo.org/ or Humane Society of South Central Michigan, 2500 Watkins Rd, Battle Creek, MI 49015, https://hsscm.org/ .
+A Memorial Visitation for friends to gather to support the family will be held at Kempf Family Funeral and Cremation Services, 723 US HWY 27 N. Marshall MI 49068 on Friday, June 11 from 6 - 8 p.m..
+A Celebration of Life Service will be held on Saturday, June 12, 2021 at 12 p.m. at the funeral home.
+Friends may visit with the family from 11 a.m. - 12 p.m. on Saturday prior to the service.
+The gathering on Saturday will be outdoors where a hot air balloon will be set up in Stephen's honor.
+At the conclusion of the gathering time everyone will move inside to the funeral chapel for the Celebration of Life Service.
+Memorial contributions may be given to Binder Park Zoo, 7400 Division Dr, Battle Creek, MI 49014, https://binderparkzoo.org/ , the Humane Society of South Central Michigan, 2500 Watkins Rd, Battle Creek, MI 49015, https://hsscm.org/ or a charity or the donor's choice.
 Please visit https://www.kempffuneralhome.com to view the online obituary, sign the guest book or leave messages for the family.